rock-paper-ai/app/README.md

 You can optionally use a virtualenv or Conda environment.

 1. Install Python version 3
-2. `pip install -U -r requirements.txt`
+2. `pip install -r requirements.txt`
 3. `python main.py`

 ## AI strategies